GabeStah/Test.io/Automated Testing/Types of Automation Testing - Landscape/text.md

-# Types of Automation Testing - Landscape [Version 1]
+# Types of Automation Testing: Landscape [Version 1]

 As we enter into the new year, the prevalence of testing automation trends continue to shift.
 While some tried-and-true practices remain as relevant today as they were a few years ago, others are rapidly rising to the limelight.